Support during Coronavirus: Coronavirus and Diabetes

-More than €1.9 million (£1.6 million) of European funding has been secured by a cross-border partnership to develop a pan-European approach to tackling Type 2 diabetes.
+More than €1.9 million (£1.6 million) of European funding (from the European Regional Development Fund) has been secured by a cross-border partnership to develop a pan-European approach to tackling Type 2 diabetes.

 Called DWELL (Diabetes and WELLbeing) this initiative involves eight partners from the UK, Belgium, the Netherlands and France.
 (See below for partner details).